Avaiga/taipy-doc/docs/manuals/core/entities/orchestrating-and-job-execution.md

 - `SUBMITTED`: The submission has been submitted for execution but not processed yet by the orchestrator.
 - `UNDEFINED`: The submission's jobs have been submitted for execution but got some undefined status changes.
-- `PENDING`: The submission has been enqueued by the orchestrator.
-It is waiting for an executor to be available for its execution.
+- `PENDING`: The orchestrator has enqueued the submission.
+It is waiting for an available worker to start executing a first job. for its execution.
 - `BLOCKED`: The submission is blocked by at least one blocked job waiting for its input data nodes to be ready.
 - `RUNNING`: The submission has its jobs currently being executed.